 No doesn’t mean forever.

 Years ago I used to do web design.
-When Dalton entered our world I had to decide what I wanted to do with my time.
+When my son Dalton entered our world I had to decide what I wanted to do with my time.
 I had chosen to stay home with him so I had to cut some things out of my schedule.

 I knew I still wanted to blog and hang out with you online but I didn’t have time for both the blog and the web design.
 I had to decide to say no to the web design.